weeblrpress/clearstatus/README.md

 [NetlifyCMS](https://netlifycms.org) is a simple content management system that lets you update your ClearStatus configuration and content in a convenient interface, without having to deal with your git repository.
 This may be more convenient for users not familiar with git.

 ClearStatus comes with support for NetlifyCMS.
-You need to enable user authentication inside of your Netlify control panel:
+You need to enable user authentication **inside of your Netlify control panel**:

 1. On your team page, select the ClearStatus website you just created
 2. Select the `Settings` page and then `Identity` in the left side menu
 3. Click on `Enable identity`
 4. Scroll down to `Registration` and select `Invite only` so that only selected users can modify your page
-5. Scroll down to `External providers` and select `Github` or `Gitlab` depending on which git repo you are using.
-6. Scroll down to `Services`, then `Git gateway` and click the `Enable git gateway` button
+5. Scroll down to `Services`, then `Git gateway` and click the `Enable git gateway` button

 The final step is to invite yourself so that you can modify the site:

 1. On your team page, select the ClearStatus website you just created
 2. Select the `Identity` tab
 3. Click on the `Invite users` button
-4. Enter your email address in the popup dialog, and possibly that of more users
+4. Enter your email address in the popup dialog, and possibly that of more users (they'll need to have a Netlify account for this to work)

-Invited users receive an email invitation with a confirmation link.
+Invited users receive an email invite with a confirmation link.
 Clicking the *Accept invite* link in that email will take them to your site with a login prompt.

 Once a user has accepted the invite, they can always access the Netlify CMS interface to add or modify content using the address: